krystalcode/php-toggle/README.md

 #### Yii Framework

-You will need to add your configuration in the params.php file (Yii2) or in the main.php file (Yii1) as an array item with index 'featureToggle'.
+You will need to add your configuration in the params.php file (Yii2) or in the main.php file (Yii1) as an array item with index 'toggle'.
 Using the same example as with YAML, your configuration file contents would be:

 ```
 <?php
 // Yii2
 return [
-    'featureToggle' => [
+    'toggle' => [
         'awesomefeature/dev' => true,
         'awesomefeature/stage' => true,
         'awesomefeature/prod' => false,